CompOmics/compomics.github.io/pages/ThermoRawFileParser/ThermoRawFileParser.md

   -d, --input_directory=VALUE
                              The directory containing the raw files (Required).
                                Specify this or an input raw file -i.
-  -o, --output=VALUE         The output directory.
+  -b, --output=VALUE    	 The output file.
 Specify this or an output
-                               file -b.
-Specifying neither writes to the input directory.
-  -b, --output_file=VALUE    The output file.
-Specify this or an output
                                directory -o.
 Specifying neither writes to the input directory.
+  -o, --output_directory=VALUE
+							 The output directory.
+Specify this or an output file -b.
+Specifying neither writes to the input directory.
   -s, --stdout               Write to standard output.
 Cannot be combined with
                                file or directory output.
-Implies silent logging, i.e. logging level 0 -f, --format=VALUE         The spectra output format: 0 for MGF, 1 for mzML, 2 for indexed mzML, 3 for Parquet; both numeric and text (case insensitive) value recognized.
+Implies silent logging, i.e. logging level 0 -f, --format=VALUE         The spectra output format: 0 for MGF, 1 for mzML, 2 for indexed mzML, 3 for Parquet, 4 for None ( no output); both numeric and text (case insensitive) value recognized.
+Defaults to
-                               Defaults to indexed mzML if no format is specified.
+                               indexed mzML if no format is specified.
-  -m, --metadata=VALUE       The metadata output format: 0 for JSON, 1 for TXT;
+  -m, --metadata=VALUE       The metadata output format: 0 for JSON, 1 for TXT,
-                               both numeric and text (case insensitive) value recognized
+                               2 for None (no output); both numeric and text ( case insensitive) value recognized.
+Defaults to
+                               None
   -c, --metadata_output_file=VALUE
                              The metadata output file.
 By default the metadata file is written to the output directory.